-On the basis of the methodology outlined above, the Company is able to perform sensitivity analysis on the multiple valuations for £nil (2022: £nil) of the Company's Level 3 assets.
-For these Level 3 assets, changing unobservable valuation inputs to a reasonable alternative would result in a change in fair value by +£nil / -£nil (2022: +£nil / -£nil).
-Of the £534 million (2022: £658 million) Level 3 assets for which sensitivity analysis is not provided, it is estimated that a 5% change in valuation downwards of these assets would result in a change in fair value of approximately £27 million (2022: £33 million).
+On the basis of the methodology outlined above, the Company is able to perform sensitivity analysis on the multiple valuations for £nil (2023: £nil) of the Company's Level 3 assets.
+For these Level 3 assets, changing unobservable valuation inputs to a reasonable alternative would result in a change in fair value by +£nil /-£nil (2023: +£nil /-£nil).